Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Analysis of Arbitration Policy

 \section{Analysis of Arbitration Policy}

 In this section, we compare different arbitration policies and analyze their tradeoffs.
-We assume that three key parameters are considered during the arbitration design phase: arbitration policy, pre-fabrication microring spectral ordering $\left(r_{i}\right)$ and target post-arbitration microring spectral ordering $\left(s_{i}\right)$.
+We assume three key parameters: arbitration policy, pre-fabrication microring spectral ordering $\left(r_{i}\right)$ and target post-arbitration microring spectral ordering $\left(s_{i}\right)$.
 We select four main test cases for policy evaluation, namely LtA-N/A, LtA-P/A, LtC-N/N, and LtC-P/P, which are summarized in \mytabref{arb_cfg}.
-LtA and LtC stand for Lock-to-Any and Lock-to-Cyclic policies, as defined in \mysecref{model-arbiter}, according to their levels of spectral ordering enforcement.
+LtA and LtC stand for Lock-to-Any and Lock-to-Cyclic policies, as defined in \mysecref{model-arbiter}, with the corresponding levels of spectral ordering enforcement.
 For pre-fabrication spectral ordering, we consider two specific instances: Natural and Permuted ordering.
 Natural refers to a straightforward ordering of $\left(0, 1, 2, \cdots, N_{ch}-1\right)$ for $N_{ch}$-DWDM.
 Permuted refers to $\left(0, N_{ch}/2, 1, N_{ch}/2+1, \cdots\right)$, representing a sufficiently “shuffled” ordering instance.
-For post-arbitration spectral ordering, we assume the designer aims to match the pre-fabrication ordering\footnote{A case of $s_{i} \neq r_{i}$, or “wavelength reconfiguration” \cite{kim20234} is beyond the scope of this paper.}, except in the case of the LtA policy, where post-arbitration spectral ordering is labeled “Any” indicating no specific enforcement.
+For post-arbitration spectral ordering, we assume the designer aims to match the pre-fabrication ordering\footnote{A case where post-arbitration spectral ordering deviates from the pre-fabrication ordering, either non-equivalently or non-cyclically ($s_{i} \neq r_{i}$), is beyond the scope of this paper, such as “channel reconfiguration” \cite{kim20234}.}, except in the case of the LtA policy, where post-arbitration spectral ordering is labeled “Any” indicating no specific enforcement.
 For each experiment, we conduct 10,000 trials, using 100 multi-wavelength lasers and 100 microring row samples.
 Unless otherwise noted, the default model parameters listed in \mytabref{model_params} are used throughout the experiments.